wholething/wholething-fallback-text-property/README.md

 There are a few notable limitations:
 - The fallback template can only handle simple properties.
 For example referring to other fallback properties in a fallback template wouldn't work.
 - The fallback template rendering does not currently use live values, just whatever is in the model when the editor is loaded.
-- Referring to other nodes in the template by node ID is not ideal, it's a suitable proof of concept but we'd like to look at other ways (for example, by name, doc type or URL).